StadGent/fractal_styleguide_gent-base-archive/docs/07-javascript.md

 the behaviour of this Styleguide.

 ## Javascript conventions
 Javascript files are organized per component.
-Each component has at least to distinct Javascript files namely:
+Each component consists of the following files namely:

-* COMPONENT-functions.js
+* COMPONENT.functions.js (optional if an external library is implemented)
 * COMPONENT.binding.js

 Depending on the implementation of the styleguide either the functions.js